-As technical skills trainer you will be primarily responsible for delivering system training sessions to surgical teams, ensuring the competent setup and operation of the Versius robotic system as well as providing product knowledge support to those teams during their initial proctored cases.
+As a Technical Skills Trainer you will be primarily responsible for delivering system training sessions to surgical teams, ensuring the competent setup and operation of the Versius robotic system as well as providing product knowledge support to those teams during their initial proctored cases.
 You will ultimately be spending much of your time deployed to hospitals and/or learning centres in Germany - although the first 2 - 3 months will be based out of our Cambridge, UK headquarters for training.

 You will be an integral part of the Clinical Education team and will liaise with fellow trainers and other team members in the co-ordination and success of ‘hands-on’ residential courses.
 In additional you will play a crucial role in establishing an internal training programme for the training and education of new CMR employees.